chopfitzroy/dotfiles-experiment/README.md

 brew install ansible
 ```

-Then run the playbook with the following command:
+Then run the playbook with the following command **in the project directory**:

 ```sh
 ansible-playbook main.yml --ask-become-pass